Member Log In

 Finding a safe space where I can articulate my unique quirks, needs and desires has been life changing.
 Being able to share openly through my content and through Master the Mundane has enabled me to share more openly in my real life.
 I feel more seen and known and spend much less energy trying to fit in and please others not just online but in my real, everyday life.

-I learn hard in to routines
+I lean hard into routines

 The only way that I can maintain the habits that help me thrive is through routines.
 It took me years to figure out how to create a routine that I could actually maintain because for years my expectations were WAY over the top.
 I still want to accomplish way more than is humanly possible in a given day but have learned to create a rhythm to my life where I still see the growth and progress even when I have to abide by the same 24 hours/7 days a week restraints of mere mortals.
 Creating visuals and systems for managing my life has been key in this process.
 I'm prone to get derailed on an ongoing basis and need LOTS of tools and reminders to keep me on track.